Home

 • Are you adaptable?
 Every child and family is different.
 You will need to be flexible to their routines and needs.
 If there are things that make you uncomfortable, you may need to reconsider working with that family.

-• Do you have good manners and a professional approach?
+• Do you have good manners?
 You will most likely be caring for the children in their home, not yours.
 It important that you respect the family's privacy by not viewing rooms or areas that are not necessary for your job (like the parent's bedroom or closets).

 • Are you organized and self-confident?
 Children can tell if you're not sure of yourself and will act accordingly (maybe not to your advantage!).
 Be prepared.
 Get the necessary emergency information.
-Have a plan for the time you will be sitting within the requirements of the family.
+Have a plan for what you and the kids will be doing that follows the house rules of the family.

-Ok - you've figured out that babysitting is a GREAT fit for you, but you still need some help getting started.
+Ok - you've figured out that babysitting is a GREAT fit for you, but you still need some help getting started on actually being a babysitter.
 Check out our resources:

 And be sure to keep up to date with all the latest ideas and additions to this site by subscribing to the newsletter,The Money Messenger.